 What Are the Different Ways to Build an Industrial Hot Oil Heater?

 There are essentially two ways to build industrial hot oil heaters.
-You can build them with helical coils, which is what most manufacturers do, or you can build them with serpentine coils, which is what we do here at Enerquip Thermal Solutions.
+You can build them with helical coils or serpentine coils.

 Helical coil heaters feature coils that are tightly wound in the radiant section of the heater.
 They transfer heat via convection, but have limited room for expansion, higher film temperatures thus higher levels of fluid degradation, and limited operation at temperatures over 400°F. They can also be challenging to repair when something goes wrong, which is common.